OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 15.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Length of time, in minutes, between checkpoint file writes.
+        <p class="scene-class-attr-comment">Length of time, in minutes, between checkpoint file writes.
 Time should be equal or bigger than 0.1</p>

     </p>